-The strenuous 17-mile round-trip trek to the top of Half Dome requires hikers to climb nearly 4,800-feet and ascend two metal cables for the last 400 feet to the summit.
-Along the way, you can expect awe-inspiring views of the surrounding High Sierra, including iconic Yosemite landmarks like Liberty Cap, Vernal Fall, and Nevada Fall.
+The strenuous 17-mile round-trip trek to the top of Half Dome requires hikers to climb nearly 4,800-feet.
+On top of that, you must ascend two metal cables for the last 400 feet to the summit.
+Along the way, you can expect awe-inspiring views of the surrounding High Sierra.
+Iconic sights from the trek include Yosemite landmarks like Liberty Cap, Vernal Fall, and Nevada Fall.

 The hike can take anywhere from 10 to 12 hours to complete and requires a permit, so pre-planning is a key part of ascending Half Dome.
 The Half Dome cables are usually up by the Friday before Memorial Day, depending on weather conditions, and are taken down the day after Columbus Day.

-If you’re looking for a full day of action-packed hiking, the lesser known 8.5-mile Panorama Trail eloquently pieces together several of the aforementioned iconic park treasures and trails.
+If you’re looking for a full day of action-packed hiking, try the lesser known 8.5-mile Panorama Trail.
+It eloquently pieces together several of the aforementioned iconic park treasures and trails.

-Start by either taking the Glacier Point tour bus to the top of Glacier Point or plan to park a car at Glacier Point and have a second car parked at the end of the trail.
+Start by either taking the Glacier Point tour bus to the top of Glacier Point.
+You can also park a car at Glacier Point and have a second car parked at the end of the trail.

-Take the Panorama Trail along the eastern slope of Illilouette Ridge, to take in views of Half Dome, Vernal Fall, and Nevada Fall.
+Take the Panorama Trail along the eastern slope of Illilouette Ridge.
+You’ll take in incredible views of Half Dome, Vernal Fall, and Nevada Fall.
 You’ll cross Illilouette Creek and immediately be greeted with sweeping views of Yosemite Valley.
 Eventually, the trail will meet up with the famed John Muir Trail or Mist Trail before heading back down to the valley floor.

 Did you miss your chance to land a permit to climb Half Dome?
-Don’t fret—the Clouds Rest trail not only takes you 1,000 feet above Half Dome, but it also happens to receive a lot less foot traffic.
+Don’t fret—the Clouds Rest trail takes you 1,000 feet above Half Dome.
+It also happens to receive a lot less foot traffic.

-Clouds Rest is a 12.5-mile strenuous trail that climbs 2,700 feet of elevation to the summit of a peak whose views are equally as spectacular as Half Dome.
+Clouds Rest is a 12.5-mile strenuous trail that climbs 2,700 feet of elevation.
+The views from the peak’s summit are equally as spectacular as Half Dome.
 The difference?
 You probably won’t be sharing the view with 300 people.

-The trail begins at Tenaya Lake, a pristine subalpine lake, before quickly climbing to scenic vistas overlooking northern and eastern Yosemite Wilderness.
-The ascent to the top of Clouds Rest is bordered by a 4,000-foot drop-off into Tenaya Canyon on the right and a 2,000-foot sheer cliff into Sunrise Creek Canyon to the left, so tread lightly.
-At the top, you’ll be greeted by 360-degree panoramic views of the surrounding wilderness.
+The trail begins at Tenaya Lake, a pristine subalpine lake.
+It quickly climbs to scenic vistas overlooking northern and eastern Yosemite Wilderness.
+The ascent to the top of Clouds Rest borders a 4,000-foot drop-off into Tenaya Canyon on the right and a 2,000-foot sheer cliff into Sunrise Creek Canyon to the left, so tread lightly.
+At the top, a 360-degree panoramic view of the surrounding wilderness will greet you.

 When you enter the park, you will be asked to purchase a park pass that is valid for 7 days.
 This pass is $35 per vehicle for non-commercial vehicles, $30 per motorcycle, or $20 per person if you’re entering by foot or bicycle.